Caesurus/CTF_Writeups/2022-Metacareers_coding/README.md

 print(result)
 ```

-But other than that, it’s not super interesting, I wonder if we can find out if we can access other people's submissions!!
+But other than that, it's not super interesting, I wonder if we can find out if we can access other people's submissions!!

 ---

 ## Grabbing other people's submissions
-Back to scrapping memory of running processes, but this time we’re looking for ‘submission_id’:
+Back to scrapping memory of running processes, but this time we're looking for 'submission_id':

 ```python
   try: